ReinhartC/Parallel-RSA-on-Raspberry-Pi/Configurations/Connections.md

 ### Setting up static IP and allowing the node for multiple connection

 #### `/etc/network/interfaces`
-Backup the original file and create a new one with thr following.
+Backup the original file and create a new one with the following.
 ```
 auto lo
 iface lo inet loopback